babelsberg/babelsberg-js/tutorials/babelsbergscript_tutorial.md

 ###Using BabelsbergScript

-BabelsbergScript code can be loaded just like any other JavaScript using the `&lt;script&gt;` tag, except for the type being set to `"text/babelsbergscript"`:
+BabelsbergScript code can be loaded just like any other JavaScript using the `script` tag, except for the type being set to `"text/babelsbergscript"`:

 ```html
 <!DOCTYPE html>